2016 Survey Results

-- Of the 45 community characteristics rated, Clive ranked above national benchmarks in 27 characteristics, with one rated below the benchmark and the rest similar to benchmarks
+- Of the 45 community characteristics rated, Clive ranked above national benchmarks in 33 characteristics, with no ratings below the benchmark and the rest similar to benchmarks

 - Clive residents indicated a strong trust for the City of Clive government and feel they receive good value for their City tax dollar.